Pwd9000-ML/terraform-azurerm-plan/README.md

 # terraform-plan-azurerm (Terraform Plan - GitHub Action)
 GitHub Action - Creates a Terraform plan with AzureRM backend and uploads plan as workspace artifact.
-Connects to a remote Terraform backend in Azure, creates lan as a workspace artifact.
+Connects to a remote Terraform backend in Azure, creates a terraform plan and uploads plan as a workspace artifact.
 (Additionally TFSEC IaC scanning can be enabled).

 **NOTE:** This plan is a **Child**-Action" of **Parent**-Action: **[Pwd9000-ML/terraform-azurerm]()**.
 (Can be used independently as well).

-This my [detailed tutorial]() for more usage details.
+See my [detailed tutorial]() for more usage details.
 ## Usage

 ```yaml